 2.1 AMBAG staff in conjunction with the RTDM consultant collect, organize and conduct research on 2020 Census data, new geographic boundary (Block, Block group and Tract) files and integrate disaggregated population, employment and housing data into current model's TAZ layer, proposed for use for future the development modeling MTP/SCS scenarios (with consultant assistance).
-6/29/2024 2.2 AMBAG staff will research, review and identify influence of various emerging technologies (Autonomous Vehicle, Work From Home, Transportation Network Companies) on travel forecasting to be used in the next model update.
+Updated 2020 Census geographic TAZ/Block group layers and population synthesis data layers for 2020, 2035, 2050 6/29/2024 2.2 AMBAG staff will research, review and identify influence of various emerging technologies (Autonomous Vehicle, Work From Home, Transportation Network Companies) on travel forecasting to be used in the next model update.
 Research reports, participation in webinars, presentation materials and technical memos.
 5/31/2024 2.3 AMBAG staff will participate/attend model peer review, TRB or other conferences, webinar to present and learn new modeling trends and tools.
-Meeting summary, presentations, agenda and follow-up 6/27/2024 3 Data Gathering and Analysis Data Gathering and Analysis Deliverables \$ 281,066 3.1 Analyze trend line truck and freight data to strengthen the truck modeling capabilities of the RTDM (AMBAG staff in conjunction with consultant).
+Meeting summary, presentations, agenda and follow-up 6/27/2024 3 Data Gathering and Analysis Data Gathering and Analysis Deliverables \$ 235,066 3.1 Analyze trend line truck and freight data to strengthen the truck modeling capabilities of the RTDM (AMBAG staff in conjunction with consultant).
 Updated truck and freight dataset for Model inputs 4/30/2024 3.2 Validate data with existing ground truck information sources including but not limited to traffic counts, freight flows, population and employment counts.
 (AMBAG staff in conjunction with consultant).
 Validated and integrated model data set 4/30/2024 3.3 Collect 2020 Census, ACS and other socio-economic data sets for the new 2020 base year model development.
 (AMBAG staff in conjunction with consultant).
 Socio-Economic and demographic database for 2020 Model updates.
-12/31/2024 3.4 Continue updating RTDM as per the peer review recommendations and perform model calibration and validation for the 2020 Base year with consultant assistance.(AMBAG staff in conjunction with consultant). · · · 6/30/2024 3.5 Collect big data to study the benefits and challenges of telecommuting (Work From Home), especially regarding current events and in a longterm perspectrive.
+12/31/2024 3.4 Continue updating RTDM as per the peer review recommendations and perform model calibration and validation for the 2020 Base year with consultant assistance.
+(AMBAG staff in conjunction with consultant).
+Technical anaysis report and draft 2020 Base year ABM files 6/30/2024 3.5 Collect big data to study the benefits and challenges of telecommuting (Work From Home), especially regarding current events and in a longterm perspectrive.
 Look at data trends and impact of COVID-19 pandemic on commute patterns during 2020 (new base year for the model).(AMBAG staff in conjunction with consultant).
-Technical report on WFH and other big data trend analysis 6/2/2024 4 Coordination Coordination Deliverables \$ 15,500 4.1 AMBAG staff will coordinate Model Technical Advisory Committee meetings including user group training sessions.
+Technical report on WFH and other big data trend analysis 6/2/2024 4 Coordination Coordination Deliverables \$ 14,661 4.1 AMBAG staff will coordinate Model Technical Advisory Committee meetings including user group training sessions.
 Meeting agenda, handouts, notes, action items and training materials for user groups As requested 4.2 AMBAG staff will provide RTDM related technical update to RTPA's Technical Advisory Committees.
 Staff reports, presentations and technical data/handouts for ITAC meetings Quarterly 4.3 AMBAG staff will coordinate with regional transportation planning agencies and local jurisdictions to collect data for the transportation and land use updates to be included in the RTDM.
 Updated network and TAZ layers for Base year and future years 6/20/2024 5 Public Participation Public Participation Deliverables \$ 14,000 5.1 AMBAG staff will participate and/or help organize the Central Coast Model Users Group meeting.
 Meeting agenda, handouts, notes and action items As requested